 Natural health products are very popular nowadays, especially multivitamins.
 The downfall of having supplements readily available at the local grocer or online is that many people think that they can self-prescribe correctly.

 I often hear people say that a “natural health product didn’t work for me.”
-With further investigation I find out that they did not take the product at the right time or in the correct dosage or form for their body type.
+With further investigation, I find out that they did not take the product at the right time or in the correct dosage or form for their body type.
 Or, they chose a poor quality product.

-- Centrum is a product produced by the company Pfizer, one of the largest pharmaceutical companies in the world.
+- Centrum is a product from by the company Pfizer, one of the largest pharmaceutical companies in the world.